 Comment Blacklist: If you write any words in this area, comments which contain those words will automatically be sent to spam folder.
 You need not moderate them.

-Next section is Avatar section.
+The next section is the Avatar section.
 You need to enable it.
 It shows the comment author profile image next to his name.
-WordPress uses Gravatar service to show the image.
-If the author does not have profile image associated with his Email on Gravatar, WordPress will show the symbol which was set in Default Avatar section.
+WordPress uses the Gravatar service to show the image.
+If the author does not have a profile image associated with his Email on Gravatar, WordPress will show the symbol which was set in the Default Avatar section.
 You can select any one of the images as a default avatar.

 - Related: How I compress images up to 80% for my WordPress website